Seven (Southern Cross Austereo): 2000s and 2010s

+Southern Cross began broadcasting Racing.com on 29 August 2015, the same day the channel was officially launched, on LCN 68 in Tasmania, Broken Hill and the Spencer Gulf and on LCN 78 in Darwin.

 Southern Cross announced on 25 July 2016 that it would broadcast New Zealand-based home shopping channel Yesshop as a datacast service.
 The channel became available on 1 August 2016 on LCN 64 in Tasmania and on LCN 74 in Darwin.
 However, Yesshop's owner (Yes Retail) made the decision to cease trading on 29 September 2016 citing lack of funds to pay wages and the company's current losses of approximately 20 million dollars.
 Employees were terminated the same day, and the channels were removed on Freeview later that day.

 On 14 March 2017, a HD simulcast was announced for launch on 22 March 2017, specifically for the Tasmanian station.

 From 1 July 2018, all local branding was phased out on all of the company's Seven-affiliated stations in favour of a generic Seven Network branding.
-Though news services offered by Southern Cross were also scheduled to be rebranded as Seven News on this date, the rebrand has been delayed until further notice, citing concerns from Seven about using their news brand but not under their editorial control.
+Though news services offered by Southern Cross were also scheduled to be rebranded as Seven News on this date, the rebrand was delayed until further notice, citing concerns from Seven about using their news brand but not under their editorial control.

 On 3 December 2018, the Tasmanian station's news bulletin changed its title to Nightly News, followed on 14 January 2019 by GTS/BKN's bulletin.
+Around the same time, studio production for the Spencer Gulf edition of Nightly News was relocated from Southern Cross' Canberra headquarters to TNT's Hobart studio.

+2025 sale to Seven West Media

+On 27 February 2025, SCA announced the sale of their television stations in Spencer Gulf and Broken Hill, Tasmania, Darwin, and Remote Central and Eastern Australia to Australian Digital Holdings.
+Following the earlier announced sale of their 10-affiliated stations, this will mark SCA's exit from television broadcasting.

+In May 2025, it was announced that the sale of television assets to Australian Digital Holdings had fallen through, and that Seven West Media would instead acquire the remaining television stations from SCA for $3.75 Million.
+The sale of these stations was finalised on 1 July 2025.

 News

-As the following stations are affiliate broadcasters of the Seven Network the following Seven News national programs are aired on these stations:
+As the following stations were affiliate broadcasters of the Seven Network the following Seven News national programs were aired on these stations: